A brief history

 The 1970s and 80s were a period of consolidation.
 With reconciliation a primary need in many parts of the world, some of MRA’s work concentrated on supporting peace-making initiatives in Africa and Asia.
 Asia Plateau in India developed as a major international center for the training of people from industry, education and other national sectors.
 In Britain, some of the work focussed on bettering industrial relations at the big car and steel manufacturing plants, important at that time for economic stability, and some on the growing multiculturalism of the country’s large cities.
 The collapse of Communism triggered new needs and opportunities for the rebuilding of democracy in the post-Soviet world.
 This became one major focal point in the 90s, alongside new approaches, such as 'Hope in the Cities', which was created to bridge the racial divide in the United States, ‘Clean Election’ campaigns in Taiwan, Brazil and Kenya, and a continuing concern for the creation of a moral and spiritual infrastructure for development in both rich and poorer nations.

 With the approach of the new millennium, there was world-wide recognition that the words ‘moral re-armament’ no longer held the same resonance as they had in 1938.
-In 2001 the new name Initiatives of Change (IofC) was announced to the world’s media by the Caux President, Dr Cornelio Sommaruga (former President of the International Red Cross) and Professor Rajmohan Gandhi, grandson of the Mahatma.
+In 2001 the new name Initiatives of Change (IofC) was announced to the world’s media by the president of the Caux Foundation, Cornelio Sommaruga (former President of the International Red Cross) and Professor Rajmohan Gandhi, grandson of the Mahatma.
 IofC centers large and small on each continent continue in active operation, while new international programs have been established to respond to particular needs in society.
 While ways of expressing truth, and methods of co-ordinating the global work, continue to change as succeeding generations take on this particular responsibility for the moral and spiritual renewal of society, the essential philosophy of Initiatives of Change remains the same – that personal change can lead to social, economic and political change.
 With its emphasis on experience rather than philosophy, it provides a focus where people of different religious and political persuasions can meet without compromising their own beliefs, and be part of a global network committed to working for change in the world.